m-heck/ProjectManagementApp/Sprint4.md

 The main features we were unable to complete were complete integration with the backend team and the timeline page.

 ## Backend
+This sprint we worked on displaying personalized user data once they login.
+In other words, once a user logs in the main page will show the name of the project that they are specifically working on in the top left corner.
+Furthermore, the top progress bar will show the name of the user who has logged in and the specific code of their team will be displayed in the top left.
+Most importantly, we were able to display the specific users who are also working on the same project as the user who logged in on the side of the page.
+So, if another user signs up and joins that specific team then that user's name will also show up on the side bar.
+Furthermore, we also created an interactive progress bar.
+This progress bar will gradually fill up as the user starts to check off their given tasks.
+Finally, we implemented the add task feature so users can add tasks for themselves.
+When the add task button is clicked the user is prompted to input the specific information about the task and once they press save, a corresponding task card will appear in the list.

 # Frontend Unit Tests
 Some of the frontend tests from previous sprints were deleted to accomidate for changes made to our website.
 Only new frontend unit tests will be included in this document, however.